interpretml/DiCE/README.rst

 Getting started with DiCE
 -------------------------
-With DiCE, generating explanations is a simple three-step  process: train mode and then invoke DiCE to generate counterfactual examples for any input.
+With DiCE, generating explanations is a simple three-step  process: set up a dataset, train a model, and then invoke DiCE to generate counterfactual examples for any input.
+DiCE can also work with pre-trained models, with or without their original training data.

 .. code:: python